dolthub/docs/content/reference/cli.md

 `--no-edit`:
 Use an auto-generated commit message when creating a merge commit.
 The default for interactive CLI sessions is to open an editor.

+`-u`, `--user`:
+User name to use when authenticating with the remote.
+Gets password from the environment variable `DOLT_REMOTE_PASSWORD`.